SciML/Catalyst.jl/docs/src/model_simulation/simulation_structure_interfacing.md

 ```
 Note that here, species-interfacing yields (or changes) a simulation's current value for a species, not its initial condition.

-If you are interfacing with jump simulation integrators, please read this, highly relevant, section
+If you are interfacing with jump simulation integrators, you must always call `reset_aggregated_jumps!(integrator)` afterwards.

 ## [Interfacing solution objects](@id simulation_structure_interfacing_solutions)